-Caring for Delosperma
+Caring for Delosperma/Ice Plants

 Planting Delosperma

-When it comes to planting Delosperma, the key is providing a sunny spot with excellent drainage.
+When it comes to planting delosperma, the key is providing a sunny spot with excellent drainage.
 Choose a location that receives full sun, where the soil is light and very well-drained.
 This is where delosperma thrive, soaking up sunlight and displaying their colorful blooms to perfection.

 Place your Delosperma plants 12 to 15 inches apart so they have space to grow well.
 Whether you choose the colorful Delosperma cooperi, also called Iceplant, or the charming Delosperma floribundum, Hardy Ice Plant, the planting steps are the same.
 These plants love dry, hot summers, making them perfect for areas with minimal rainfall.